Skip to content

 Intune

 With enough patience, you can use Intune or another Windows MDM solution to distribute apps.
-The main problem is that the process isn’t very user friendly.
+The main problem is that deploying applications with Intune isn’t very user friendly.
 Expect deployments to take more time and effort than you’ve allotted.
 The good news is that you may already have Intune as part of a bundle, so it’s worth a try.
 Maybe.

 Agent-based solution